 - 14. Do you not scrub yourself at the hot springs?

 - 15. Is it ok even if I have a lot of body hair?
 What about tattoos?

 - Other topics foreigners ask a lot about:

-1. What is the correct order of things to do before entering?
-Should I wash myself before entering the bath, or shower after the bath, or both?
+1. What is the correct order of things to do before entering the bath?
+Should you shower after hot springs?

 ――Theoretically, any order is fine, but in order to keep the bath clean, etiquette dictates to wash oneself before entering the bath itself.
 In order to get your body accustomed to the heat, you should first take a shower.
 Washing your body after taking a bath makes it easier to clean yourself, so the most straightforward might be to “rinse yourself → bathe → wash yourself.”